HongwenZhang/ECT-FaceAlignment/README.md

 ```

 ## Citation
-If you find this work useful in your research, please cite the following paper.
+If this work is helpful in your research, please cite the following paper
 ```
 @article{zhang2018combining,
   title={Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection},